Destructuring of arrays is a way to unpack values from arrays and assign them to variables directly.

 Destructuring in Loops

-You can use destructuring directly within a for
+You can use destructuring directly inside a for loop to extract values from an array efficiently.

 const fruits = [